ImangazalievM/Scripto/README.md

 For the conversion of user-defined data type from JSON used GSON library.

-If you want to get raw JSON, then necessarily to use class RawsReponse:
+If you want to get raw JSON, then necessarily to use class RawReponse:

 ```java
  ScriptoFunctionCall<RawResponse> getJson();